top of page

 What are Solar Rents?

-Rent is a payment made by a tenant or lessee to the owner of a property for the use of that property.
-In the context of solar energy projects, rents are payments made to the landowner for the use of their land for the solar project.
+In the context of solar energy projects, solar rents, also referred to as solar lease payments, are payments made to the landowner for the use of their land for the solar project.
 Other resource industries, wind projects being one example, may include a royalty payment, allowing the landowner to participate in the success of the project.
 However, solar lease agreements are usually rent-based, since the project is more predictable from the perspective of the developer.
 Rent-based lease agreements are also easier to understand by the landowner and require less regulatory oversight to ensure the developer is accurately reporting revenues.

 The typical lease agreement process begins with an option period, allowing the developer to run an initial assessment of the viability of the project, followed by the lease being executed.
 The lease option or lease will include a fixed dollar per acre per year amount followed by a small percentage escalator intended to keep the cash flows inline with standard inflation rates.